chrisdewa/dpytools/README.md

 # dpytools
-Collection of tools to speed up developing discord bots using discord.py
+Collection of easy to use, beginner friendly but powerful, orthogonal tools to speed up discord bots development (discord.py)

 # Features
 - The batteries of discord.py